 Completed Application Form

 Applicants to the VLS LLM program from the United States have two options to submit an application.

 - Preferred Method: Submit your application through the Law School Admission Council (LSAC)

-- Other Method: Submit your application through the VLS Web Application
+- Other Method: Submit your application through the VLGS Web Application

 Please speak with an Admissions Counselor if you require assistance in choosing which method is best for your situation.

 Vermont Law and Graduate School has an application fee of $60.00(USD).

-- Describe the goals that are motivating you to pursue a Law/Master's or LLM degree.
-How do you think the skills and experience you will gain at Vermont Law School will help you achieve these goals?
+- Goals Essay (500 word limit) - In essay format, describe the goals that are motivating you to pursue a graduate program.
+How do you think the skills and experience you will gain at Vermont Law and Graduate School will help you achieve these goals?

 - Give a realistic appraisal of your academic work since graduation from high school.
 Please note any inconsistencies in your record and the reasons for them.